This guide shows how address issues with a strict Content Security Policy (or CSP).

-When your Content Security Policy disallows eval()
+When your CSP disallows eval()

 , Unpoly cannot directly run JavaScript code in HTML attributes.
 This affects [up-on-...]